CPU Scheduling in Data Centers Using Asynchronous Finite-Time Distributed Coordination Mechanisms

 Throughout our experiments we observed this behaviour to be more frequent with medium sized networks that had delays greater than $\tau=5$.
 On the other hand, the diameter seems to be not a major contributing factor; at least for the values considered in our experiments (e.g., $D$ between $1$ and $10$).

 Our solution is able to gracefully handle this situation and still converge into the optimal solution.
 The effectiveness of our asynchronous finite-time algorithm was demonstrated on \texttt{CPU} resource allocation in data centers, which can result in better overall system utilization.
 However, one important aspect of such approaches, including our own, is the way they compare against more complex optimization problems.
 In particular against ones that do not have a closed form solution and require complex solvers to be approximated such as ADMM~\cite{jiang_asynchronous_2021}.
 As formulated, our problem is able to tackle placement of jobs using the most commonly used CPU utilization model in practical deployments.
 Furthermore, due to its problem formulation the problem admits a closed-form solution.
 This enables our method to reach the optimization objective significantly faster when compared to more sophisticated solvers such as ADMM; especially as the network sizes scale~\cite{chang_asynchronous_2016-1}.
+Other approaches have been proposed as well for the same problem formulation~\cite{2021:Rikos}, but the termination of the optimization cannot be synchronized and re-initiating the optimization with the new requests is not possible.
 More importantly, we note that our proposed method could also be exploited across multiple domains where asynchronous distributed coordination is desirable (e.g., distributed frequency regulation in microgrids, decentralized computation networks, and voltage control in distribution systems).